alenpaul36/alenpaul36/README.md

 - ✨ I’m a member at [@cognizance](https://github.com/cognizance-amrita), a student club at Amrita School of Engineering Chennai

-- ⚡ Fun fact: I'm proabably that movie-buff guy.
+- ⚡ Fun fact: I'm probably that movie-buff guy.

 ---